Trans-Inclusive Teaching & Learning Practices

 Binary understandings of gender mean, in practice, that a lecturer might limit their vocabulary in terms of gender identity by:

-As presented in section one, understandings of gender are much more nuanced and expansive than this and so teaching should be more inclusive as a binary approach can isolate trans and gender diverse students.
+Understandings of gender are much more nuanced and expansive than this and so teaching should be more inclusive than a binary approach that can isolate trans and gender diverse students.

 Further examples of binary approaches to teaching include: